Recently I noticed that I started to ignore Google Display Ads and Banners on websites.

 What happens now?
 You continue surfing to another page, probably completely forgetting about that car.
 It is a classic example of ad distraction.

 In the second scenario, you are determined to buy a car and learn everything about it.
 You continue to read and read and suddenly you start to ignore every seemingly irrelevant ad without even realizing it.
-This is where banner blindness comes in, you start to ignore every ad that doesn’t directly relate to your interest.
+This is where banner blindness comes in, you start to ignore every ad that doesn’t relate to your interest.

 That phenomenon is an existing problem for every marketer because it lowers the efficiency of Programmatic Advertising.
 The click-through rate (CTR) and the conversion of the ads will be lower.
 The ad campaigns are going to be more and more expensive, and so on.